-The Antioch Housing Consultant is the immediate past Chair of CCICH, and the Antioch CDBG Consultant is a past Chair.
+The Antioch Housing Consultant, who retired during 2013, is the immediate past Chair of CCICH, and the Antioch CDBG Consultant is a past Chair.
 Both have actively served on CCICH committees and in leadership positions for over 15 years.
-The Housing Consultant sat on the review panel for the McKinney-Vento funding process in the past year.
+The CDBG Consultant sat on the review panel for the McKinney-Vento funding process in the past year.
 Through CCICH, Antioch will continue to work with the nonprofit community, interfaith community, advocacy groups, community service organizations, business organizations, and other relevant community groups to implement key strategies identified in Continuum of Care Ten Year Plan to End Homelessness.